GuignardLab/embryo_binary_segmentation/README.md

 > compliance with the data structure is necessary for correct data loading

-Paths to the train and validation are specified separately. **It is important that the folder with images has FUSION in its name, and the folder with masks has SEG in its name.**
+**It is important that the folder with images has FUSION in its name, and the folder with masks has SEG in its name.**

 Each folder must have the following structure: